Illinois Compiled Statutes

 (e) The prosecuting State's Attorney's office shall receive from the Board reasonable

-written notice not less than 30 days prior to the parole or aftercare release interview and may
+written notice not less than 30 days prior to the parole interview and may

 submit relevant information by oral argument or testimony of victims and concerned citizens, or both, in writing, or on film, video tape or other